Solid South: Background

 A map of the United States during the Civil War.
 Blue represents free Union states, including those admitted during the war.
 Light blue represents southern border states, though West Virginia, Missouri and Kentucky had dual Confederate and Unionist governments.
 Red represents Confederate states.
 Unshaded areas were not states before or during the Civil War.
 (Note: This map during the Civil War does not reflect the exact state boundaries today.
 For example, Nevada was not as large.
 For further reading, Territorial evolution of the United States.)

 At the start of the American Civil War, there were 34 states in the United States, 15 of which were slave states.
 Slavery was also legal in the District of Columbia until 1862.
 Eleven of these slave states seceded from the United States to form the Confederacy: South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, Texas, Virginia, Arkansas, Tennessee, and North Carolina.

 The southern slave states that stayed in the Union were Maryland, Missouri, (Note: Missouri is considered a Midwestern state by the Census Bureau.)
-Delaware, and Kentucky, and they were referred to as the border states.
+Delaware, and Kentucky, and they were referred to as border states.
 Kentucky and Missouri both had dual competing Confederate governments, the Confederate government of Kentucky and the Confederate government of Missouri.
 The Confederacy controlled more than half of Kentucky and the southern portion of Missouri early in the war but largely lost control in both states after 1862.
 West Virginia, created in 1863 from Unionist and Confederate counties of Virginia, was represented in both Union and Confederate legislatures, and was the only border state to have civilian voting in the 1863 Confederate States House of Representatives elections.

 By the time the Emancipation Proclamation was made in 1863, Tennessee was already under Union control.
 Accordingly, the Proclamation applied only to the 10 remaining Confederate states.
 Some of the border states abolished slavery before the end of the Civil War—Maryland in 1864, Missouri in 1865, one of the Confederate states, Tennessee in 1865, West Virginia in 1865, and the District of Columbia in 1862.
 However, slavery persisted in Delaware, Kentucky, and 10 of the 11 former Confederate states, until the Thirteenth Amendment to the United States Constitution abolished slavery throughout the United States on December 18, 1865.

 Democratic dominance of the South originated in the struggle of white Southerners during and after Reconstruction (1865–1877) to reestablish white supremacy and disenfranchise black people.
 The federal government of the United States under the Republican Party had defeated the Confederacy, abolished slavery, and enfranchised black people.
 In several states, Black voters were a majority or close to it.
 Republicans supported by black people controlled state governments in these states.
 Thus the Democratic Party became the vehicle for the white supremacist Redeemers.
-The Ku Klux Klan, as well as other insurgent paramilitary groups such as the White League and Red Shirts from 1874, acted as "the military arm of the Democratic party" to disrupt Republican organizing, and to engage in voter intimidation and voter suppresion of black voters.
+The Ku Klux Klan, as well as other insurgent paramilitary groups such as the White League and Red Shirts from 1874, acted as "the military arm of the Democratic party" to disrupt Republican organizing, and to engage in voter intimidation and voter suppression of black voters.